-/V. Let's build Europe together
+IV.
+Let's build Europe together

 Europe is our home.
 We, Europeans, have a long history of standing together.
 From the devastation caused by authoritarian regimes, we rolled up our sleeves, rebuilt our freedom and united Europe.
 Together, we have made our incredible success possible.
-But nothing is perfect and everything can be improved.
+But nothing is perfect, and everything can be improved.
 And that's what the next European elections are about - what Europe will look like in 2030.
 As the EPP, we have a clear vision of what Europe should look like in 2030.
 We want more unity, security and prosperity.
 To get there, we need values and leadership.
-This is what the EPP, under the leadership of European Commission President Ursula von der Leyen, the EPP Commission Vice-Presidents and Commissioners, the EPP Group in the European Parliament and the EPP members of the Council, has shown over the past five years.
-EPP leadership has united Europe by forging a common vaccine, a common economic recovery and common sanctions against Russia and by giving hope to Ukraine together.
+This is what the EPP, under the leadership of President Ursula von der Leyen, the EPP Commission Vice-Presidents and Commissioners, the EPP Group in the European parliament and the EPP Members of the Council, has shown over the last five years.
+EPP leadership has united Europe: common vaccine, common economic recovery, common sanctions against Russia, and giving hope to Ukraine together.
 We build bridges where others only create divisions.
-We have a plan for a Europe that takes responsibility for all citizens, our economies, our families, our women, our youth and our elderly.
-For a Europe that safeguards our planet, competes boldly in the world, protects its citizens and always puts people first.
+We have a plan for a Europe that takes responsibility for all citizens, for our economies, for our families, for our women, our youth and our elderly.
+A Europe that safeguards our planet, competes boldly in the world, protects its citizens and always puts people first.
 Let's make Europe a safe and good home for the people!